Government of Dallas: City Council, Mayor and City Manager

 The city uses a council-manager government with Eric Johnson serving as mayor, Kimberly Tolbert as city manager, and 14 council members serving as representatives to the 14 council districts in the city.
 This organizational structure was recently contested by some in favor of a strong-mayor city charter only to be rejected by Dallas voters.

+Kimberly Tolbert is credited with the 2026 decision to sell the Dallas City Hall building, and the decision to force City employees to take mandatory furlough days in the 2025-2026 & 2026-2027 fiscal years.

 Police Department

 The Dallas Police Department headquarters in the Cedars neighborhood.

 Policing in Dallas is provided predominantly by the Dallas Police Department, which has around 3,100 officers.
 The Dallas chief of police is Edgardo "Eddie" Garcia (effective February 3, 2021).
 The Police Headquarters are located in the Cedars neighborhood of South Dallas.

 Fire-Rescue

 Fire protection and emergency medical services in the city are provided by the Dallas Fire-Rescue Department, which has 1,670 firefighters and 56 working fire stations in the city limits.
 The Dallas Fire & Rescue chief is Dominique Artis.
 The department also operates the Dallas Firefighter's Museum at Dallas's oldest remaining fire station, built in 1907, along Parry Avenue near Fair Park.

 The city of Dallas is protected 24/7, 365 by the 1,670 paid, full-time firefighters of the city of Dallas Fire-Rescue Department (DFD), providing both fire protection and emergency medical service to the city.
 The Dallas Fire-Rescue Department operates out of 57 Fire Stations in 2 Divisions of 9 Battalions, located throughout the city, and maintain and operate a fire apparatus fleet of 57 Engines, 21 Trucks, 40 Rescues, 3 Peak Demand Rescues, 1 Haz-Mat.
 Unit, 2 Haz-Mat.
 Teams, 2 Urban Search and Rescue Units, 9 Brush/Booster Units, 1 Marine Unit (based on Lake Ray Hubbard), 7 smaller Fireboats, 1 Swift Water Rescue Unit, and numerous other special, support, and reserve units.
 All DFD Paramedics are Firefighters, but not all Firefighters are Paramedics; but are trained to at least EMT-Basic.
 EMT-Paramedics and EMT-B's are trained through the University of Texas Southwestern Medical Center at Dallas.
 The department also operates the Dallas Firefighter's Museum at Dallas' oldest remaining fire station, built in 1907, along Parry Avenue near Fair Park.
 In addition, the department operates in mutual aid agreements with several surrounding municipalities.

 In 1995, the Dallas Fire Department Training Academy (now the Chief Dodd Miller Training Academy) began to host firefighter recruits from other Metroplex municipalities in its 22-week basic firefighter training school, effectively becoming a regional training center.
 The Academy is reverently known as "The Drill Tower" by instructors and graduates, referring to the facility's most taxing structure/activity, a six story tower whose staircase is routinely climbed three times in rapid succession by recruits in full gear and high-rise hose packs.